SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Target device or group: Select for which object all child devices should be shown.
 This is typically a group object.

 * Properties: Select properties or actions of an object to visualize them as columns in the table.
-In the configuration dialog, you see a list of configured columns, each column can be either a property or an action.
+In the configuration dialog, you see a list of configured columns, each  of the columns can be either a property or an action.

 Example:

 * In the following screenshot, five columns are configured.
 Three property columns "Meter", “Vendor”, and “Owner”, which refer to the properties “name”, type” and “owner”.
-Plus two actions, one for toggling the maintenance mode, and one to reboot the device.
+Additionally there are two actions, one for toggling the maintenance mode, and one to reboot the device.
 ![image alt text](/guides/users-guide/image_17.png)

 * The resulting table is visualized as follows:![image alt text](/guides/users-guide/image_18.png)